2010 Ideas Unlimited Winner

 “I also ask questions for written review such as: ‘What phenomenon will cause the water level to change and how will that impact the plant life in the bottle?’” she explained.

-Uhlemkamp and Eppen received the Region III Ideas Unlimited award for their innovative program.
-All Ideas Unlimited winners received a plaque and stipend to attend the NAAE convention in St Louis.
+Each of the six regional Ideas Unlimited winners received a stipend to attend the NAAE convention in Las Vegas and was recognized during the convention as having a unique and useful teaching idea.
 Delmar Cengage Learning sponsors the Ideas Unlimited Award.
-For more information about the Ideas Unlimited and all NAAE awards, visit http://www.naae.org/awards/applications/
+For more information about the Ideas Unlimited award and other NAAE awards, visit http://www.naae.org/awards/applications/.